Behenein: Plot

-The story revolves around the four rich and beautiful Shastri sisters - Purva, Smriti, Aakashi, and Anokhi, who live with their parents, and later, their widowed aunt.
+The story revolves around the four rich and beautiful Shastri sisters – Purva, Smriti, Aakashi, and Anokhi, who live with their parents, and later, their widowed aunt.

 The story starts with Purva Shastri's wedding.
 Suddenly, fire burns their parent's room and they die.
 Then, she decides to postpone the wedding due to their parent's death.
 After that, their aunt comes to their house with her son.
 She wants to embezzle her brother's property.
 But the problem occurs when their aunt finds a will and the will says the whole property will go to Neema only after the sisters get married.
 Smriti is happily married to her rich college sweetheart Mihir.
-Her sisters do not want to disclose the fact that their parents are dead because of Smriti because, the information could be harmful to Smriti as she was pregnant at that time.
+Her sisters do not want to disclose the fact that their parents are dead because the information could be harmful to Smriti as she was pregnant at that time.
 After some days, Smriti learns of everything during her baby shower ceremony.
 Then, she becomes ill and her delivery takes place at the hospital.
 She gives birth to a boy and names him Prem.
 Then, with unbearable torture her evil mother-in-law Kamini and sister-in-law Shalaka drive her insane by proving her an irresponsible mother.
 Ultimately, Smriti is taken to a mental hospital.
 Then, her husband decides to remarry by pressure.
 On the other hand, a good doctor comes to do treatment of Smriti.
 Purva looks after her child but Purva finally finds that without having the intention for looking after Prem, Mansi as well as her family desire the property of Sanghvi's family.
 After that Purva comes to the wedding party by wearing the wedding dress and marries Mihir.
 She discloses Manshi's intention and as a result the family members drive away them.
 Suddenly, Smriti dies in a road accident.